Reweighted Time-Evolving Block Decimation for Improved Quantum Dynamics Simulations: Benchmarking

 where $\langle n_i \rangle$ is the fermion number approximation by the tensor network. $\epsilon$ is the energy density $n_{\text{err}}$ is the average error in the fermion number expectation value, where $\langle n_i \rangle_\text{exact}$ is computed exactly. $\langle n_{\text{tot}} \rangle / L$ is the fermion number density. $\langle n(k=\pi/4) \rangle$ is the Fourier transform of the fermion number at $k=\pi/4$, which matches the periodicity of the initial state.
 Due to reflection symmetry, $\langle n(k=\pi/4) \rangle$ is real-valued at all times for the exact time evolution; for inexact-evolution, we plot the real value.

 Fig. \ref{fig:fermion_figs} compares the different methods with rTEBD and the exact expression.
-For the energy density, rTEBD performs signficantly better than MPDO-TEBD and roughly as well as MPS-TEBD.
+In Fig.~\ref{fig:fermion_figs} (a) and (c), we consider the absolute error or distance to exact dynamics for the energy density and the total fermion number plotted on a semi-log scale.
+For the energy density, Fig.~\ref{fig:fermion_figs} (a) shows rTEBD performs significantly better than MPDO-TEBD and roughly as well as MPS-TEBD.
 The energy density calculated by MPDO-TEBD (unnormalized) is trivially very close to zero, the exact energy density, only because the density matrix decays to zero for this method.
-When we look at the average fermion number error ($n_{\text{err}}$) plot, we see a similar trend where rTEBD performs much better than MPDO-TEBD and MPDO-TEBD (unnormalized) while roughly matching the accuracy of MPS-TEBD.
-When we look at the total fermion number plot ($\langle n_{\text{tot}} \rangle/L$), we see that rTEBD conserves the total fermion number better than all the other methods including MPS-TEBD.
-From the plot of the Fourier transform of fermion number, see that rTEBD preserves the amplitude of the oscillations better than MPS-TEBD.
+This makes MPDO-TEBD accidentally look like the best method.
+When we look at the average fermion number error ($n_{\text{err}}$) plot in Fig.~\ref{fig:fermion_figs} (b) on a semi-log scale, we see a similar trend where rTEBD performs much better than MPDO-TEBD and MPDO-TEBD (unnormalized) while roughly matching the accuracy of MPS-TEBD.
+When we look at the total fermion number error plot in Fig.~\ref{fig:fermion_figs} (c), we see that rTEBD conserves the total fermion number better than all the other methods including MPS-TEBD.
+In fact, at long times, the error for $\chi=256$ rTEBD is about two orders of magnitude better than $\chi=256$ MPS-TEBD.
+In Fig.~\ref{fig:fermion_figs} (d), we plot $\langle n(k=\pi/4)\rangle$; we see that rTEBD preserves the oscillation amplitude better than MPS-TEBD throughout the simulation.
+Both methods accumulate a small phase drift relative to the exact result at long times, reflecting Trotter and truncation errors common to TEBD-type schemes.
+We retain Fig.~\ref{fig:fermion_figs} (d) on a linear scale since the quantity is an oscillating quantity.
+A logarithmic representation of either the value or the absolute error obscures this amplitude information through frequent zero-crossings.

-In summary, rTEBD is significantly more accurate that MPDO-TEBD (with or without normalizing by the trace) and slightly more accurate than MPS-TEBD.
+In summary, rTEBD is significantly more accurate than MPDO-TEBD (with or without normalizing by the trace) and slightly more accurate than MPS-TEBD.
 Since the density matrix decays to zero with MPDO-TEBD, all MPDO-TEBD expectation values decay to zero when not normalized by the trace, while all MPDO-TEBD expectation values quickly diverge when normalizing by the trace. rTEBD, on the other hand, does a much better job at preventing the decay of the density matrix, and thus avoids both of these issues.

-As mentioned in the introduction, we expect rTEBD to preserve long range two body correlators better than other methods.
-To show this, we also consider the time evolution of the connected density-density correlation function $\langle n_1 n_L \rangle_c$ (again for a chain of length $L=128$):
+As mentioned in the introduction, we expect rTEBD to preserve long-range two-body correlators better than other methods.
+To show this, we consider the time evolution of the connected density-density correlation function $\langle n_1 n_L \rangle_c$ (again for a chain of length $L=128$):

 To give this correlation a large amplitude, we choose a GHZ state as the initial state (rather than the previous uncorrelated initial state):